connectedbydata/connectedbydata.org/_resources/reimagining-data-and-power-consultation-response.md

 The Data Values Project have asked for feedback on the paper as part of a broad consultation.

-This working draft contains a response from Connected by data to the white paper and consultation call.
+This resource contains a response from Connected by data to the white paper and consultation call.